svpx/hawk-api/README.md

  ### 5.3.2 Sensor MongoDB Schema for registration.

- Please observe the following schema for JSON paylod while making the POST request.
+ Please observe the following schema for JSON payload while making the POST request.
 (Please see the sub-section [5.3.3 Method](#533-method) for example code)

  - **lat** - Latitude of the sensor from the GPS
  - **long** - Longitude of the sensor from the GPS